 Your best strategy is to rank applicants in order of your true preferences, without consideration for how you think your program will be ranked by any applicant.

-If your program has more than one position, the specific rank numbers you assign to your most preferred applicants, up to the number of positions to be filled from that list, are not significant.
-For example, if two positions are to be filled from a Rank Order List, the specific rank numbers (1 or 2) assigned to the two most preferred applicants are not significant, as positions are available for both of these applicants.
+If your program has more than one position, you can rank your most preferred applicants, up to the number of positions to be filled from that list, in any order as each of these applicants is effectively considered to be a first choice.
+For example, if two positions are to be filled from a Rank Order List, the specific rank numbers (1 or 2) assigned to the two most preferred applicants will not matter, as positions are available for both of these applicants.
 However, for less preferred applicants (ranks 3 and onward) the specific rank numbers are very significant as they indicate your preference for each of these applicants if the program cannot match with both of the most preferred applicants.

 You should rank all applicants who are acceptable for the program.
 Applicants generally apply to and rank several programs, and therefore Training Directors who do not list all acceptable applicants for each program may not fill all their positions.
 By submitting a longer list of applicants, you may reduce the likelihood of being left with unfilled positions.